Mumble-SRL/MBMessages-Android/README.md

 # Message Metrics

-Using `MBMessages` gives you also the chanche to collect informations about your user and the push, those will be displyed on the [MBurger](https://mburger.cloud/) dashboard.
+Using `MBMessages` gives you also the chanche to collect informations about your user and the push, those will be displayed on the [MBurger](https://mburger.cloud/) dashboard.
 As described in the prervious paragraph, in order for this to function, you need to configure push notification receivement as described below:

 The push service must extend `MBurgerFBMessagingService` instead of `FirebaseMessagingService`, then implement this method which is a wrapper around the standard `onMessageReceived` for Firebase: